Oil and Gas Financing through the Nigerian Content Intervention (NCI) Fund.

 Applicants interested in the Nigerian Content Intervention Fund will have access to funding for Manufacturing loans, Asset acquisition (Plants, Facilities, Rigs, Marine Vessels and other ancillary equipment excluding landed assets), Contract Finance (provision of loan facilities to oil & gas companies which are contributors to the Nigerian Content Development Fund (NCDF) and intend to finance contracts from IOCs (indigenous companies in the case of community contractors), Community contractor and finance scheme and also loan re-financing (The loan types that are available for refinancing include working capital loans, term loans, leasing facilities.

 However, the facility must be performing, viable and well secured).
 The facility types that can be accessed under The Nigerian Content Intervention Fund are term loans, Working Capital, Invoice Discounting and Leasing Facility.

 The maximum amount an applicant can access (single obligor limit) for Manufacturing Loan is US$10million, for Asset acquisition Loan, US$10million, for Contract finance Loan, US$5million, for Community Contractor Finance Scheme, N20million and for Loan Re-financing is US$2million.

 It was stated that an applicant cannot have two different loans running simultaneously.

 The maximum tenor for all loan types is 5 years and the interest rate for the loan types is 8% except for Community Contractor Finance Scheme which is 5%.

-Applications can be routed only through the BOI/NCIF portal () and not through the bank.
+Applications for loans through The Nigerian Content Intervention Fund can be routed only through the BOI/NCIF portal () and not through the bank.

 Upon submission of the application, it takes forty-five (45) working days to access the loan.
 This is subject to fulfilment of all terms and conditions and contract confirmation from an International Oil Company (IOC), where applicable.